 Complete enrollment procedures are outlined on the TCC website, and assistance is available on each campus in the Enrollment Services Office.
 For additional information, visit TCC’s website at www.tcc.edu/enroll or email email@example.com.

 Prerequisites are courses or other requirements that must be successfully completed prior to enrollment in other courses.
 Co-requisites are courses or other requirements that must be taken simultaneously with other courses, unless the co-requisites were completed previously.
 Requisites are listed in the course description section of this catalog, and may include developmental courses identified through placement.
 The college’s Student Information System (SIS) may block students from registering for courses if the requisites have not been met.
-Students who believe they have satisfied requisites, but are blocked from registering should consult counselors or academic advisors for assistance.
+Students who believe they have satisfied requisites, but are blocked from registering should consult counselors or academic advisors for assistance, or complete and submit an online Request a Pre-requisite Waiver form.
 The college reserves the right to withdraw students from courses in which they have enrolled without successfully completing the appropriate requisites.

 The full-time course load is 12 to 18 credit hours.
 Students should consult counselors or academic advisors to plan academic loads that will be compatible with their work schedules, family responsibilities, health, and other obligations.
 As a rule, one credit hour of coursework requires at least two hours of study outside of class each week.

-Students who wish to take more than 18 credit hours of course work in a session must obtain the approval of the campus dean of student services or designee.
+Students who wish to take more than 18 credit hours of course work in a session must obtain the approval of the Student Affairs Dean of Retention.

 Students who are on academic warning or academic probation should meet with counselors or academic advisors and may be required to take reduced course loads for the next semester.